 Students who have completed at least 45 credits at RIC may only need 15 credits at CCRI to earn an associate’s degree!
 There is no cost to participate.
 After reviewing your transcripts, CCRI advisors will help you figure out which courses you need to complete your associate’s degree.

 Students looking to make changes to their curriculum should first start with the department of the major or minor you are choosing.
 For most cases, the department has the ability to add the major or minor.
-If you would like to remove a major or minor, you need to fill out the Change of Curriculum Form; found at this link.
+If you would like to remove a major or minor, you need to fill out the Change of Curriculum Form.
 The form will need to be turned in to the Records Office for processing.

 Include the complete mailing address to which the transcripts will be sent.
 Official transcripts may be sent either directly to the receiving institution or to your home address.
 However, be advised, if official transcripts are mailed directly to you, they must be forwarded to the receiving institution sealed.

 When ordering multiple copies, be aware that there is a maximum of 10 copies per request.